mtrdesign/krait/docs/usage.md

 - The `additionalData` method is the place for defining data that should be passed along with the column values to the front-end.
 - The `name` method returns the table name that's used for creating the routes.

 As you can see, all columns are defined in the `initColumns` method using the `column()` class helper.
 You can find more information on all column attributes and properties in the [Core Components Columns Section](/core-components/#table-columns).
-The Table Definition Class is a flexible way to define columns, they can even be fetched from a third party library/dataset.
+The Table Definition Class is a flexible way to define columns, they can even be fetched from a third-party library/dataset.

 Logically, we can associate these "Table Definition" classes with the `model` part of the `model-view-controller` pattern.